 Be sure to read TAC §202.21 for the full, detailed list of an ISO’s specific responsibilities.

 Who should become your agency’s ISO?

 Ideally, your agency’s Information Security Officer will:

 Possess the training and experience necessary to perform all the responsibilities listed above and in TAC §202.

 Have their role as ISO as their primary job duty.

 Be able to regularly and comfortably communicate and report to executive level managers.

 Additional Resources for ISOs

-As an Information Security Officer, you will be DIR’s main contact at your agency.
+As an Information Security Officer, you will be DIR’s main contact for cybersecurity-related issues at your agency.
 And at DIR, you should reach out to the Office of the Chief Information Security Officer (OCISO) for questions or concerns.

 Here are some tips and tools to help you perform your role as ISO effectively: